 Where they do not collide with network policy, individual channels can set their own standard of conduct.
 These policies must be made visible in such a way that new users are made immediately aware of them when they join the channel.
 We suggest using the channel topic.

-If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify your favorite oper.
-If you do not have a favorite oper, please contact sungo, mst and/or perigrin.
+If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify the Standards of Conduct Review Board (SRB) via #magnet-srb.
+Consult the governance policies as to the proper process.

 Please note that this document is under revision control.
 Previous versions and associated changes may be viewed at that link.